christianebale326-eng/itcc105-midterm-ebale/pitch.md

- AI-Powered Portal Pitch

- Problem Statement
+ Smart Portal AI Copilot

+ Problem Statement: Why is the old menu-based portal inefficient?

-The traditional menu-based portal is inefficient because it forces users to navigate through multiple layers of menus, buttons, and pages just to complete simple tasks.
-This leads to:
+The current student portal uses a menu-driven design that makes it difficult for users to quickly locate important information.
+Students are required to navigate through multiple layers of menus just to access basic details such as schedules, grades, announcements, and other academic records.

-- Time-consuming navigation
-- User confusion due to too many options
-- Poor user experience, especially for beginners
-- Difficulty in finding relevant information quickly

-Instead of helping users, the system makes them adjust to its structure, which reduces productivity and increases frustration.

- Industry 5.0 Justification
+This process consumes time and creates confusion, especially for first-time users.
+In addition, the system lacks adaptability since it provides the same fixed layout for all users without considering individual preferences or needs.

+As a result, the system becomes inefficient and does not support fast, user-friendly access to information.

+ Industry 5.0 Justification: How will your AI empower humans rather than replace them?

+The Smart Portal AI Copilot follows the principles of Industry 5.0, which emphasizes human-centric technology where humans and AI work together.

-This AI-powered portal follows the principles of Industry 5.0 by focusing on human-centric design.
-Instead of replacing humans, the AI acts as an assistant that supports and enhances human decision-making.
+Instead of replacing users, the AI acts as an intelligent assistant that supports students and staff by improving navigation, providing real-time assistance, and delivering relevant information based on user needs.

-- The AI understands user intent through natural language (chat or voice)
-- It provides personalized suggestions based on user needs
-- It reduces manual effort while keeping the user in control
-- It allows humans to focus on thinking and decision-making, not navigation

-In short, the AI works with humans, not instead of them.
+It helps by automating repetitive tasks such as answering common inquiries and guiding users through the portal.
+This reduces workload and improves efficiency, while humans remain in control of decisions, system management, and improvements.

+In this way, the system promotes collaboration between humans and AI, ensuring productivity while maintaining human oversight.

 Agile Requirements (User Stories)

-1. As a student, I want to ask the AI questions directly, so that I can quickly get the information I need without navigating multiple menus.
+- As a Student, I want an AI-powered Smart Portal assistant, so that I can quickly access schedules, grades, and announcements without navigating multiple menus.

+- As a Student, I want the Smart Portal AI to support both English and Bisaya, so that I can communicate comfortably in my preferred language.

-2. As a user, I want the AI to suggest relevant options or actions, so that I can make faster and better decisions.
+- As a Student, I want the AI to provide personalized responses, so that I receive relevant information based on my academic profile and needs.

-3. As a first-time user, I want a simple chat-based interface, so that I can easily use the system without training or confusion.